AkashBahetra/top-streaming-services-data-india/SETUP.md

 ---

 Congratulations!
-You should now have a fully functional Top Streaming Services Data Portugal setup.
+You should now have a fully functional Top Streaming Services Data India setup.
 The system will automatically track trending content and keep your Trakt lists updated. 🎉